mauritsvanrees/rediscounter/README.rst

-- A ``rediscounter`` Python package, with some code for increasing a counter in Redis and getting its value (hardly rocket science) using the redis_ Python package, and some WSGI code.
+- A ``rediscounter`` Python package, with some code for increasing a counter in Redis and getting its value (hardly rocket science) using the `redis Python package`, and some WSGI code.

 - A Paste server with two pipelines.
 Start it with ``bin/paster serve --reload devel.ini``.
 It is currently setup to serve on